srbutler1/ai-foundry/README.md

 # Arkansas AI Foundry Website

-This is the official website for the Arkansas AI Foundry club at the University of Arkansas.
+This is the official website for the AI Foundry at the University of Arkansas.
 Built with React, Vite, and TailwindCSS.

 ## Setup Instructions